-If using a dedicated endpoint for output and feature reports, the application receive callback will be called with USB\EVENT\RX\AVAILABLE whenever a report packet is available.
+If using a dedicated endpoint for output and feature reports, the application receive callback is called with USB_EVENT_RX_AVAILABLE whenever a report packet is available.
 During this callback, the application can call USBDHIDPacketRead() to retrieve the packet.
-If it is not possible to read the packet immediately, the HID device class driver will call the application back later to give it another opportunity.
-Until the packet is read, NAK will be sent to the host preventing more data from being sent.
+If it is not possible to read the packet immediately, the HID device class driver calls the application back later to give it another opportunity.
+Until the packet is read, NAK is sent to the host preventing more data from being sent.